Brief

 1959

-among others Rein Küttim, Jüri Martin and Vello Park from the
+(among others, Rein Küttim, Jüri Martin, and Vello Park) of the

 University of Tartu